jfversluis/Plugin.Maui.Exif/README.md

 ## License

 This project is licensed under the MIT License.

-From there, after [creating a GitHub release](https://docs.github.com/repositories/releasing-projects-on-github/managing-releases-in-a-repository) your plugin will be automatically released on NuGet!